mrciolino/wiki-backup/timeline.md

 - The party goes to the Library Dimension
 - Breezy-E starts tearing pages out of some books, and using them to roll joints.
 Sharing with Os.
 - The party encounters two terrasques.
 A robotic terrasque and another one.
 They begin fighting the terrasques and intending to capture the robotic one, Bazzdos yells at the party not to hill his new robot pet.
+- Spoops uses his Ring of Magnificent size to grow to maximum size, then he attacks the terrasques.
 - Bazzdos captures and tames the robot terrasque.
 - Bazzdos uses his ring of enlightenment to cast awaken on the Mecha-Terrasque.
 - [The Great Sins of Spoops](/Events/the-great-sins-of-spoops)